 For more information about how we determine our listing commissions, visit our page Commissions at the Brasil Group.

-There are a lot of factors to considering a real estate professional when selling a home.
+There are a lot of factors when considering a real estate professional to sell your home.

 I hope that the information above helped explain the importance of those factors and what to look for when interviewing agents.